The Pandemic’s Transformation Of Queer Spaces Has Been A Blessing — & A Curse

 “At the moment, I'm literally the only gay girl in my friend group,” she says.
 “Although I am loved, and I enjoy them so much, it would be really nice to involve myself in spaces where there are more people like me.
 I could discuss these things and have fun with them and socialize and just be around people that have experienced the same difficulties,” she continues.
 “I think not having those places to go to and not being able to surround yourself with people that align with your values has been really tough.”

-And for LGBTQ+ people who have been forced to isolate with parents, caregivers, or roommates who are explicitly queerphobic, the optimism about the end of lockdowns will be far more explicit.
-After months of hiding themselves to avoid harassment and abuse, as reported by the BBC, an end of lockdowns will give people, like Maria, space to be welcomed by friends and loved ones who embrace their identity.
+And for LGBTQ+ people who have been forced to isolate with parents, caregivers or roommates who are explicitly queerphobic, the optimism about the end of lockdowns will be far more explicit.
+After months of hiding themselves to avoid harassment and abuse, as reported by the BBC, an end of lockdowns will give people like Maria space to be welcomed by friends and loved ones who embrace her identity.

 Advertisement